Timing#

 In most cases, the sensor will not measure (again) until the host commands it to.
 This means that the frame period, and thus also the inter frame idle time, is given by how the host controls the sensor.

-If the frame rate is not set, the sensor will measure immediately once the host commands it to.
-Thus, the frame period will be larger than the frame duration; \(T_f > \tau_f\).
+the sensor will measure immediately once the host commands it to.

 Fixed overheads and high speed mode (HSM)#